afi1289/Data_science_and_machine_learning/README.md

 # Data Science and Machine Learning
-Notebooks from Mahine Learning lecture at University of Regensburg
+My complete implementation of assignments in Data Science & Machine Learning by University of Regensburg (Winter, 2020).